 At Lincoln’s Inn, Inner and Middle Temple, Gray’s Inn and others You, Seneca, shall find writers whose painful pen (whose skill at tragedy) would be best suited to translate your tragedies.
 Indeed, you would think that Melpomene (the muse of tragedy) had taught them how to write And did imbue their works with stately style and grace.
 There you will see just such an example, North, whose work reveals his wit (intellect) And whose Dial of Princes earns him praise abroad.

 North here is clearly being lauded as part of a group of tragedians at the Inns of Court and for his first translation.
-Again quoting: Thomas North’s 1555 Travel Journal: From Italy to Shakespeare
+Quoting Thomas North’s 1555 Travel Journal: From Italy to Shakespeare:

 “The history mentioning of such writers of our nation, as lived in the days of other Princes, I have thought good to write also the names of some of those that have flourished in the time of the peaceable reign of our sovereign Lady Queen Elizabeth… Of which writers as there are many some departed and others yet living, so the great number of works, Treatises, Poesies, Translations, and Pamphlets by them published to the world, may fully witness the flourishing state of the Muses in these days of peace, in the which learning is both cherished, and the studious enjoy their wished quietness, the better to encourage them to utter their talents.”
 (1874)